-Among her affiliations are: NJ state liaison for the National Storytelling Network, co-chair of the NJ Jersey Storytelling Festival, and president of Patchwork: A Storytelling Guild, as well as member of the board of the Lehigh Valley Storytelling Guild, and editor of National Storytelling League's publication "Story Art."
-She is also a member of other various and related organizations.
+Among her affiliated roles are: NJ state liaison for the National Storytelling Network, co-chair of the NJ Jersey Storytelling Festival, and president of Patchwork: A Storytelling Guild, as well as member of the board of the Lehigh Valley Storytelling Guild, and editor of National Storytelling League's publication "Story Art."
+She is also a member of other various and related cultural and educational organizations.

 McCormack’s mantra: There is a story for every time and purpose under heaven.